bensouc/cine_api/README.md

 - The project uses [RSpec](https://rspec.info/) for unit and integration testing.
 - Model tests and API endpoint tests are implemented.
 - Request specs are used to simulate real HTTP requests to the API.
+- **Pundit policies are tested** for both User and Movie models to ensure correct authorization logic.

 ### Factories
 - [FactoryBot](https://github.com/thoughtbot/factory_bot_rails) is used to generate test data for models (users, movies).